alghaibb/DeadTrail/Content/UltraDynamicSky/Blueprints/README.txt

 ACTOR WEATHER STATUS
 -----

       Actor Weather Status is a component you can add to an actor which will keep track of its direct exposure to weather, as well as its temperature and wind exposure.
+This is intended for important actors like the player pawn which may need to constantly monitor their individual status with regard to weather.

       At runtime, this component will use periodic traces to test the actor's weather exposure and keep track of how its temperature is affected by that exposure.
 All of these values can be found in the component's Status category.